Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: The leading Ruelle-Pollicott resonance

 Assuming Eq.~\eqref{eq:diffusion} holds, one can derive the correlation function of magnetization with quasi-momentum $k$, $M_k \coloneq \sum_j \e{-\ii k j/3} \sigma_j^z$ [factor $3$ is included to match the definition in Eq.~\eqref{eq:a_ext}].
 That is,

 The correlation function of magnetization in momentum space therefore decays exponentially, with the decay time diverging as $1/(Dk^2)$ in the long wavelength limit $k \to 0$.
 This is a standard indicator of diffusion~\cite{forsterHydrodynamicFluctuations1990}.
-Because there are evidently exponentially decaying correlation functions with their rate having quadratic $k$ dependence this implies that there must exist a leading RP resonance
+Because there are evidently exponentially decaying correlation functions with their rate having quadratic $k$ dependence, this implies that there must exist an RP resonance

 This can alternatively be interpreted as an RP continuum governing the decay of the local magnetization correlation function.
-We discuss other potential RP continuums greater detail in Sec.~\ref{sec:hydro_modes}.
+We discuss other potential RP continuums in greater detail in Sec.~\ref{sec:hydro_modes}.

-Since the RP resonance predicted in Eq.~\eqref{eq:mag_k_corr} converges to $1$ as $k \to 0$, it must be the leading RP resonance for small $k$.
+Since the RP resonance predicted in Eq.~\eqref{eq:diff_rp_res} converges to $1$ as $k \to 0$, it must be the leading RP resonance for small $k$.
 It is, therefore, precisely the RP resonance observed for small $k$ in Fig.~\ref{fig:rp_sym}b.
 This is confirmed numerically by fitting a function $\e{-D k^z}$ to $\lambda_1$ for small $k$, where $z$ is usually referred to as the transport dynamical exponent.
 This is shown in Fig.~\ref{fig:transport}, insets (i).
 The obtained values of $z$ match the predicted diffusive $z = 2$ up to accessible precision.
-One can also check the corresponding eigenvectors, which, according to the calculation in Eq.~\eqref{eq:mag_k_corr}, should be the local density of magnetization.
-We have confirmed that this is the case at big enough $r$.
-At smaller $r$ the corresponding eigenvector includes other components.
-It would be interesting to extend this to a different type of transport, perhaps a non-diffusive one ($z \neq 2$) with a one-parameter scaling relation $x^z \sim t$.
+One can also check the corresponding eigenvectors, which, according to the calculation in Eq.~\eqref{eq:mag_k_corr}, should overlap with the local density of magnetization.
+We have confirmed that this is \diffa{indeed} the case.
+It would be interesting to extend this \diffa{to a type of non-diffusive transport} ($z \neq 2$) with a one-parameter scaling relation $x^z \sim t$.
 We expect the quasi-momentum dependence of $\lambda_1(k)$ for small $k$ to also hold information about $z$ in that case, although the exact form of $\lambda_1(k)$ depends not just on $z$, but also on the scaling function of the local correlation function of the conserved quantity.